Code-Institute-Submissions/MichaelLetson-avenger_stuff_DecResub/README.md

 ![image](https://user-images.githubusercontent.com/93741957/196261762-f65db296-9f69-491f-a17d-2b30866fb6a9.png)

 As per above (highlighted), added functionality to allow the user to filter or sort by product price, as well as Avenger name and Category.

+### add and edit items via bag

+This acculminates a few user stories of being able to add items to the bag, viewing the bag and also being able to edit those items i.e. remove.

+### Purchasing

+For the ability to purchase items in the bag and to complete the Ecommerce aspect of this site, I implemented and installed Stripe.
+This is to allow users to input payment details, alongside their personal details and address to enable functionality to properly purchase their selected items.

+### Add/Edit/Delete items

+Any superuser, or site owner can have full functionality to add, edit and delete items from the database via the front end.
+Though, anyone can upload an item found in the aftermath of an Avenger bout!
+I chose to have the full functionality limited to superusers and site owners to stop the possibilty of anyone deleting other peoples work or products.

+### Sign up to a newsletter

+There is an option in the About section to sign up for a newsletter, which requires simple information from a user.
+This would be stored in the database ready for newsletter release by the site admin.

+### Able to contact the site owner via contact us page

+Implemented a simple section in the About section of the site, to allow users to contact the site owners, this is generic for a reason, to allow ease and simplicity for all issues or reasons a person may need to contact the site admin/owner.

+### Post a review

+Implemented an area in the About section to allow for a community feel of communication on the site directly, this is mainly for people to post their reviews on the items they have purchased, or related topics.
+Though it is kept relaxed and flexible to try and encourage a forum styled area for people to come and join the conversation of all things related to the Avengers and their "Stuff" - this encourages people to get involved, stay involved and ultimately spend more time on the site which will promote purchases and/or people to go and find items to post on the site.

 # (Temporarily keeping the below during development)